Nathaniel Bagshaw Ward: Ward and the Wardian case

 Ward first noticed the effects of a hermetically sealed glass container in 1829.
 He had placed a chrysalis of a sphinx moth in damp soil at the bottom of a bottle and covered it with a lid.
 A week later he noticed that a fern and grass seedling had sprouted from the soil.
 His interest piqued, he saw that evaporated moisture condensed on the walls of the bottle during the day, and ran back down into the soil towards evening, maintaining a constant humidity.

 The glass case that he used to rear butterflies and grow plants was used widely during the time for introducing plants into the British colonies.
 His first experiments with plants inside glass cases started in 1830.
 In 1833 George Loddiges used Wardian cases for shipping plants from Australia and said that "whereas I used formerly to lose nineteen out of the twenty of the plants I imported during the voyage, nineteen out of the twenty is now the average of those that survive".
 Loddiges was the vice-president of the Horticultural Society and Wardian cases became popular.

+Scottish lawyer and amateur botanist named Allan A. Maconochie had created a similar terrarium almost a decade earlier, but his failure to publish meant that Ward received credit as the sole inventor.